- Why Colby?

 AY451s Ethnicity, Nationalism, and the State in Europe Listed as Global Studies 451.
 Four credit hours.
 RAZSA

 AY462s Global Mobilities: Movements, Modernities, Citizenships In today's world, dramatic flows of people, goods, and ideas enable claims to new (and newly imaginable) identities while at the same time challenging familiar norms and social structures.
 Ethnographic case studies from Asia, the United States, and elsewhere explore the diverse ways in which contemporary modernities, citizenships, and mobilities constitute dynamic fields of social meaning as well as critical arenas of cultural, political, and social struggle.
 Students will design and carry out a significant independent research project exploring course themes resulting in a substantive analytical paper and an oral presentation.
-Prerequisite: Anthropology 112, one 300-level or two 200-level anthropology courses, and junior or higher standing.
+Prerequisite: Anthropology 112, one 300-level or two 200-level anthropology courses, and senior standing.
 Four credit hours.
 MILLS

 [AY474] Anthropology as Public Engagement An exploration of innovative ways in which anthropology is used for proactive, public engagement in global, national, institutional, and local information networks, program planning, policy implementation, and transformative social action.
 Examined are past, present, and envisioned future engagements in various social fields spanning several disciplines, including economic development, environmental protection, labor relations, education, tourism, health care, human rights, gender equity, indigenous rights, state polity and law, nongovernmental organizations, popular media, and social movements.
 Prerequisite: Junior or senior standing as an anthropology major.
 Four credit hours.